Belalhossam7100/Door-Locker-Security-System/README.md

 4. HMI_ECU Functionality: Receives user inputs from the keypad and displays messages on the LCD screen.
 5. CONTROL_ECU Functionality: Processes user inputs, verifies passwords, controls the door lock mechanism (using EEPROM, Buzzer, and DC-Motor), and activates the system alarm if necessary.

-Instructions:
-1. Connect the HMI_ECU and CONTROL_ECU components as per the provided schematics.
-2. Upload the respective codes to each ATmega32 microcontroller.
-3. Power on the system.
-4. Interact with the system using the keypad and LCD interface provided by the HMI_ECU.
-5. Observe the CONTROL_ECU's response to user inputs, including password verification, door unlocking, and alarm activation.